-Patrick Chanezon is Senior Director, Developer Relations at VMWare, where he is responsible for building the developer relations team.
-Prior to this position, he served as Developer Advocate for Cloud and Apps at Google, where he worked since 2005.
+Patrick Chanezon leads the Enterprise Evangelism efforts in Microsoft Developer and Platform Evangelism group from San Francisco since 2013.
+Prior to this position, he served as Senior Director, Developer Relations at VMWare and Developer Advocate for Cloud and Apps at Google, where he worked since 2005.
 His responsibilities at Google included building and growing developer ecosystems for HTML5, OpenSocial, Google Checkout and the AdWords API.
 Previously he spent 5 years at Sun Microsystems as a software architect working on Sun Portal Server, blogs and syndication feeds, and received the CEO award for helping launch blogs.sun.com.
 Previously he spent 5 years at AOL and Netscape where he managed the MyNetscape Portal, and 2 years at Accenture as a Lotus Notes guru.
 He co-created the ROME open source project, and the OSSGTP group in France.

 Apart from programming and reading books, his main interest in life is spending time with his wife and 3 kids.